North West Coastal Highway: Origins

 Before the mid-1920s, travelling north from Geraldton necessitated going through Mullewa, Dairy Creek and Gascoyne Junction.
 In 1926, a direct route joining Geraldton and Carnarvon was constructed, shortening the trip by 160 km.
 At first, this was little more than a rough bush track, at least partly used for extracting sandalwood.
 As there was often little water along this route, tanks with catchment roofs were built at eight locations along the track.
 The tanks were named for their distance from Carnarvon, at 40, 55, 85, 110, 125, 150, 180, and 200 miles.
 These tanks provided a life-saving function but when the road was later sealed, they became less important and were gradually removed except for Number 8 tank.
 Number 8 tank is still used by travellers and marks a point 100 mi from Geraldton, 200 mi from Carnarvon.

 Western Australia's Nomenclature Advisory Committee (Note: Now the Geographic Names Committee) proposed in October 1940 that a highway name be used to describe the main route from Midland to Geraldton, and extending to areas further north.
 The suggested name was Great Northern Highway, following on from the naming of the Great Eastern and Great Southern highways.
-By July 1941, the committee's proposal had expanded to three highway names for the roads in the state's northern areas: Great Northern Highway for the Midland Junction to Wyndham road, Geraldton Highway for Walebing–Mingenew–Geraldton route, (Note: Modern-day The Midlands Road and Brand Highway) and North West Coastal Highway for "the road from Geraldton to De Grey, via Northampton, Galena, Carnarvon, Boolaganoo, Winning Pool, Giralia, Yanrey, Onslow, Peedamullah, Mardie, Karratha, Roebourne, Whim Creek, Mundabullangana and Port Hedland".
+By July 1941, the committee's proposal had expanded to three highway names for the roads in the state's northern areas: Great Northern Highway for the Midland Junction to Wyndham road, Geraldton Highway for the Walebing–Mingenew–Geraldton route, (Note: Modern-day The Midlands Road and Brand Highway) and North West Coastal Highway for "the road from Geraldton to De Grey, via Northampton, Galena, Carnarvon, Boolaganoo, Winning Pool, Giralia, Yanrey, Onslow, Peedamullah, Mardie, Karratha, Roebourne, Whim Creek, Mundabullangana and Port Hedland".
 The proposal was well received by the local municipal councils and road boards.